Attention Pharmacists and Pharmacy Techs: NEW CE REQUIREMENTS! More Information

 Describe how patients obtain levonorgestrel, including age restrictions and specific state regulations.

 Counsel patients taking levonorgestrel - instructions for use, side effects and indications.

 Director, Business Development Drug Information Group

 It is the policy of ProCE, Inc. to ensure balance, independence, objectivity and scientific rigor in all of its continuing education activities.
 Faculty must disclose to participants the existence of any significant financial interest or any other relationship with the manufacturer of any commercial product(s) discussed in an educational presentation.
 Ms. Moody has disclosed that she has served as a consultant and/or speaker for the Perrigo Company.

 Please note: The opinions expressed in this activity should not be construed as those of the CME/CE provider.
 The information and views are those of the faculty through clinical practice and knowledge of the professional literature.
 Portions of this activity may include the use of drugs for unlabeled indications.
 Use of drugs outside of labeling should be considered experimental and participants are advised to consult prescribing information and professional literature.

-This activity is supported by an educational grant from Hospira, Inc.
+This activity was supported by an unrestricted educational grant from Perrigo.